xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD07_LAB_MANUAL.md

 - Create unit tests for the routes you wish to create.
 - Add routes to the application that satisfy your tests.
-- Try out routes by typing URLs in the Internet Explorer Address bar.
+- Try out routes by typing URLs in the Microsoft Edge Address bar.

 This approach conforms to the principles of Test Driven Development (TDD).